tshepang/blog/content/2013-review.md

 see the vehicles (especially the gorgeous one carrying the billionaire), the robot police, and the ring world.
 The most __desirable character__ is that of [Rachelle Lefevre] in *White House Down*.

+The most __surprising movie__ is _No Man's Land_,
+because it is the only China movie I watched that is either a dark comedy or a Western.

 [Her]: @/her.md
 [Rachelle Lefevre]: https://en.wikipedia.org/wiki/Rachelle_Lefevre